 Steps to Root Galaxy S6 / S6 Edge

-Step 1 – Find and tick ‘Unknown sources’ option in Settings -> Lock screen and security to allow third-party app installations.
+Step 1 – Find and tick the ‘Unknown sources’ option in Settings -> Lock screen and security to allow third-party app installations.

 Step 4 – Open PingPong again.
 Click on the ‘Download data’ button to update device data.